-So it seems like there is just no escaping the stress in our lives, and the pandemic has made the situation so much worse, now that we are no longer living within our comfort zones and have to re-shuffle our life styles.
+This pandemic has worsened the situation, now that we no longer live within our comfort zones and have to re-shuffle our lifestyles.

 We all face continuous stressors due to finances, health, work, and relationships, among many other factors.

-So one of the essential things we need to do is learn to manage this stress in a healthy way, so it benefits our life for our day to day events.
+So one of the essential things we need to do is learn to manage this stress healthily, so it benefits our life in our day-to-day situations.

-Defining what stress is will give you a better insight into how to refine any techniques that we will share with you later on so you can adapt them to your personality.
+Defining stress will give you a better insight into refining any techniques that we will share with you later on, to adapt them to your personality in everyday life.

 An article published by the National Institute of Mental Health defines what stress is so succinctly.

-This means that any activity requiring a certain amount of effort and discomfort can cause, from small work struggles to more serious relationship issues.
+This means that any activity requiring a certain amount of effort and discomfort can cause stress symptoms.
+Difficult situations can be anything from small work struggles to more serious relationship issues.

-A short burst can get us to focus on something that matters or motivates us to try harder.
+In tiny doses, stress is actually helpful.
+A short burst can get us to highly focus on something that matters or motivates us to try harder.

-It raises our blood pressure, digs into energy reserves, and empowers the body to either fight or flight
+In stressful times, it raises our blood pressure, digs into energy reserves, and empowers the body to either fight or flight.

 Let’s face it, too much stress can also make it harder to sleep, which has a negative impact on our overall health and well-being.